coralproject/talk/plugins/talk-plugin-rich-text/README.md

 - The Editor (`./components/Editor.js`)
 - The Comment Content Renderer (`./components/CommentContent.js`)

-The editor component utilizes the [contentEditable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content) and commandExec API.
+The editor component utilizes the [contentEditable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content) and execCommand API.

 If you check our `index.js` you will notice that we inject this editor in the `commentBox` slot.
 We do this to replace the core comment box with this one.